 - The buildings fire alarm system will make a sounding tone accompanied by flashing lights indicating an alarm.

-- Campus Safety will then respond to the building and the compromised area indicated by the fire alarm panel and/or the fire alarm annuciator panel.
+- Campus Safety will then respond to the building and the compromised area indicated by the fire alarm panel and/or the fire alarm annunciator panel.

-- Once Campus Safety has determined the cause of the activation they will either continue the fire department in case of a fire emergency or cancel the fire department in no emergency is indicated.
+- Once Campus Safety has determined the cause of the activation they will either have the fire department continue their response in case of a fire emergency, or cancel the fire department if no emergency is present.

 - Campus Safety will then search the building to ensure all proper evacuations had been made.
 Note: remaining in a building while the fire alarm is activated is a citable offense and disciplinary actions will be applied by the University.

 When a fire alarm is sounding all occupants will: